What is Emotional Restitution?

 Trust and Accountability

 Your infidelity damaged your partner’s sense of safety in the relationship.
 His/her trust was severely undermined.
 It is likely your spouse will need additional accountability from you in order to help them regain a sense of safety.
 How you respond to these needs is critical.

 Know that your partner is not enjoying the experience of having his/her trust damaged and needing reassurances.
 In fact, they don’t like it at all.
 This is not just a loss for you, the loss of trust is a painful reality for them.
-First, express in writing your understanding for why they need the accountability they do from you.
+First, express in writing your understanding of why they need the accountability they do from you.
 Do not shame them or attempt to make them feel guilty.
 Don’t react angrily to their need.
-Second, acknowledge connect with their grief/loss and yours.
+Second, acknowledge their grief/loss and yours.
 You are both grieving the loss of trust.
 Grieving together, in place of blaming, shaming, and anger will bring you both to a place of healing.
 It will also aid in rebuilding trust.

 Meeting You In Your Pain.

 Perhaps one of the biggest challenges in infidelity recovery is having the courage to feel into the deepest places of pain with your spouse.
 Admitting what you have done and saying that you take responsibility is not the same as holding the hurt with them.
 But that is exactly what your spouse needs you to do.
 They need you to be willing to go near the pain you caused.
 They need to know they can feel into anger, sadness, and fear with you right beside them.

 Acknowledge to your spouse it is right for them to need you to feel into the pain with them.
 Let them know they are not harming you, punishing you, or being unforgiving for needing this.
 Instead, thank them for the opportunity to be a part of healing what you hurt in them.
 Let them know feeling into the pain together is the most powerful way to heal and you are committed to doing this with them.
 Assure your spouse you will put your own defenses to the side and go into the dark places with them.